Module 8.10: Scaling IaC & State Management

 | One monolithic state file for everything | ”It started small and grew” | Split by concern: networking, compute, databases, IAM.
 Each component in its own directory with its own state.
 Do this early — splitting later is painful. |

-| Not using state locking | ”We’ll coordinate manually” | Always use DynamoDB (AWS), GCS (GCP), or Blob Storage (Azure) for locking.
-Without locking, concurrent applies WILL corrupt state. |
+| Not using state locking | ”We’ll coordinate manually” | Use a backend that supports locking.
+On AWS, current S3 backends can use native lockfiles; GCS and Azure Blob Storage also support locking.
+Without locking, concurrent writers can corrupt state. |

 | Writing modules that are too generic | ”We’ll configure everything through variables” | Write modules for YOUR use case.
 A module with 50 variables is worse than raw resources.
 Start specific, generalize only when you have three proven use cases. |